sharadmv/beginner-hackjam/README.md

 The first thing you need is to make sure you have a Python package called `setuptools` installed.
 Here's how to install it:

 * Ubuntu: `sudo apt-get install python-setuptools`
-* OSX: insert OSX installation here
+* OSX: You're in luck!
+OSX comes with Python 2.7 and setuptools already installed.
 * Windows: insert Windows installation here